 Accept your offer

 If you’re happy with your offer, you need to accept it by enrolling before the deadline.
 It’s important to understand that just receiving an offer does not secure your place in that course – you still have to follow the enrolment procedures of the university.
-If you received an offer through QTAC, you also need to respond to QTAC whether you want to accept, decline or defer your offer, as well as ACU.
+If you received an offer through QTAC, you also need to respond to QTAC whether you want to accept, decline or defer your offer (as well as the university).

 Within two days of receiving your offer, the university that made it will send you an email with your next steps, including instructions on how to enrol.
 After you’ve enrolled and accepted your offer – that’s it!
 You’re officially a university student.
 The hard work is done and now you can look forward to orientation and your first semester of study.